FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 ## Elevator Manual Command

 Here we will briefly discuss how the `ElevatorManualCommand` works.
-If a more in depth overview is needed about how `DoubleSupplier` and why it is used, you may look at the arm file.
+If a more in-depth overview is needed about how `DoubleSupplier` works and why it is used, you may look at the Arm file.

 ### Variable Declarations